submariner-io/submariner-website/src/resources/shared/openshift/create_clusters_aws_openstack.md

 ```

 When the cluster deployment completes, directions for accessing your cluster, including a link to its web console and credentials for the
-`kubeadmin` user, display in your terminal.
+`kubeadmin` user, will be displayed in your terminal.